In his book The Startup of You, LinkedIn Co-founder Reid Hoffman says, “Society flourishes when people think entrepreneurially.”

 A Padma Shri awardee, Ritu Kumar has been honoured by the French government with Chevaler des Arts et des lettres (Knight of the order of arts and letters) in recognition of her contribution to Indian textile crafts.

 A graduate of IIM-Ahmedabad, Falguni Nayar spent 19 years as an investment banker and broker with the Kotak Mahindra Group.
 In 2005, she took over as Managing Director of the investment banking business where she successfully spearheaded the firm to be India’s leading IPO banker, and was instrumental in closing a number of successful M&As.
 It was during this point that Falguni’s past interactions with a number of successful entrepreneurs motivated her to pursue he own entrepreneurial journey.

-In April 2012, at the age of 50, she launched Nykaa, an ecommerce store focused on beauty and wellness products.
+In April 2012, at the age of 50, she launched Nykaa, an e-commerce store focused on beauty and wellness products.
 The Mumbai-based venture has an expansive catalogue with a wide range of products for each and every concern.
-Currently valued at around $800 million, Nykaa, which has expanded to men’s personal care as well as a women’s fashion, is expected to be the next startup unicorn of India.
+Currently valued at around $1.2 billion, Nykaa, which has expanded to men’s personal care as well as a women’s fashion, is expected to be the next startup unicorn of India.
 With her daughter Adwaita Nayar as COO at Nykaa, Falguni is on her way to placing herself among the most established entrepreneurs in the country.